One of the most significant design challenges we run into in almost every project is designing a space around the television or screen.

 We love designing with TV’s that have an art setting, allowing them to blend into the rest of the room effortlessly.
 In some of our most recent projects and even in The McGee Home, we chose The Samsung Frame TV, and we love how you can rotate the art and change it with the seasons.
 Plus, it looks good when you’re not watching it!

-* this post has been updated from its original version
+* This post has been modified from its original version